murkl/arch-os/docs/CONTRIBUTING.md

 ```
 make check            # everything that has to pass before a commit
-make run              # both modules on this machine, MODULE=recovery for one outright
+make run              # every module on this machine, MODULE=recovery for one outright
 make run ARGS=--debug # ...without touching the machine
-make inspect          # load both modules and print the order they resolve to
+make inspect          # load every module and print the order they resolve to
 make build            # the release, as a machine runs it
 make tarball          # the release, as a stock Arch ISO downloads it
 make iso              # the release, as a bootable image